aazaff/teachPaleobiology/LabExercise1.md

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/paleobiologyWebsite/master/Lab1Figures/Figure6.png" align="center" height="450" width="500" ></a>

+#### Exercise Questions 2

 Look at the search bar prompt in the top right corner.
 Navigator will allow you to enter a geologic time period, a taxon, an authorizer, or a geologic unit.
 Let's look for the genus *Abra*.

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/paleobiologyWebsite/master/Lab1Figures/Figure7.png" align="left" height="450" width="500" ></a>

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/paleobiologyWebsite/master/Lab1Figures/Figure8.png" align="right" height="110" width="110" ></a>

+1. Zoom in so that you can see from Texas to Florida, and from Florida to New York.
+Some of the occurrences are orange and other are yellow, what is the significance of the different colors?

+2. Zoom back out.
+Add an additional filter into the searchbar, the Ypresian stage.
+In what countries are there Ypresian occurrences of *Abra*?

+3.

+2.